turingschool/frontend-mod-1-prework/section1/relection.md

 I HAVE ALL THE QUESTIONS!
 =========================

 What did I do to make it so that when i type git add i have to enter the ENTIRE path rather than just the one file or directory I want to add?
+Why do I have to put the file i want to add in quotes or else I get an error message?

 I got errors on the homework in places my syntax was bogus.
 I just played with it until it showed me what i wanted it see.